Keeping Your Easter Momentum

 Share

-As the Easter-season comes to a close, you may be wondering how to continue connecting with your first time guests and maintain higher attendance numbers.
-Reconnecting with visitors after Easter is important for building relationships and encouraging them to become a part of your church community.
-Here are some recommendations for next steps:
+As the Easter season comes to a close, you may be wondering how to continue connecting with first-time guests and maintaining higher attendance numbers.
+Reconnecting with visitors after Easter is crucial for building relationships and encouraging them to become part of your church community.
+Here are some practical steps to keep the momentum going.

-After Easter, follow up with visitors by sending them a personal email, a handwritten note, or even making a phone call.
-Thank them for attending your service, and invite them to return for future events or services.
-Make sure to ask if they have any questions or if there is anything you can do to assist them in their spiritual journey.
+After Easter, reach out to visitors with a personal email, a handwritten note, or a phone call.
+Thank them for attending and invite them to upcoming events or services.
+Make the interaction meaningful by asking if they have any questions or if there’s anything you can do to support them in their spiritual journey.

-Tip: Include a small invitation card for an upcoming event with your personal note.
+Tip: Include a small invitation card for an upcoming event along with your note.

 Carri Gambill